dyte-io/react-samples/samples/audio-room/README.md

 # Audio Room Sample

-This sample showcases how you can create an audio room with Dyte's UI Kit.
+This sample showcases how you can create an audio room with RealtimeKit's UI Kit.

 ---